-Heritage® ('Cully') Riverbirch is one of the best Birches for the Northeast, from extraordinary plantsman Earl Cully.
-Beautiful creamy exfoliating bark, disease and borer resistant, wet site tolerant, fast growth habit, we could go on and on...
+Heritage® ('Cully') Riverbirch is one of the best Birches for the Northeast.
+Discovered in a St. Louis suburb and tested and introduced by the extraordinary plantsman Earl Cully.
+Noted for it's cold hardiness, beautiful creamy exfoliating bark, disease and borer resistant, wet site tolerant, fast growth habit, we could go on and on...

 'Black Knight' Butterfly Bush boasts fragrant purplish violet flowers starting in late June.
 This Buddleia has a vigorous and large habit, and blooms all summer into fall.